Last Updated on December 30, 2020

 Era Organics developed this face wash for all skin types.
 It’s especially kind to sensitive skin as it has a 5.5 pH.

 What does that number mean?
 It’s about as acidic as your skin should generally be to stay healthy.
 Therefore, it won’t cause dryness or irritation.
-(Compare that to regular bar soap which has a pH of 9 or 10 and which strips away oil and moisture.)
+(Compare that to regular bar soap, which has a pH of 9 or 10 and strips away oil and moisture.)

 Next, the formula features aloe with Vitamins A, B, C, D, and E. Together with Manuka honey and Cehami extract, these ingredients promote healing and reduce inflammation.

-Of course, there are no parabens, sulfates, artificial fragrances, or dyes.
+Of course, this is paraben-free and doesn’t contain sulfates, artificial fragrances, or dyes.

 The label also lists green tea, chamomile, coconut water, and sugarcane.

-This face wash is also free of sulfates, chemical preservatives, propylene glycol, parabens, synthetic dyes, and artificial fragrances.
+This face wash is also free of sulfates, toxic preservatives, propylene glycol, parabens, synthetic dyes, harsh chemicals and artificial fragrances.
 It’s based on certified organic and natural ingredients like coconut oil aloe, olive fruit oil, and rosemary.

 Rosemary is naturally antiseptic to clear up pimples.
 It also defends skin cells against UV radiation and environmental pollution.